Lawn Weeds Identification Guide

 Crowfoot Grass

-Also known as duck grass or button grass, you will likely recognize this weed by its fuzzy star-shaped spikes that extend beyond its grassy foliage.
-While not overtly invasive, many find this plant unattractive in their lawns and gardens.
+Also called duck grass or button grass, recognized by fuzzy star-shaped spikes extending beyond its grassy foliage.
+While not overtly invasive, it has a matting growth pattern potentially harmful to soil and turf grass.

 Rescuegrass